brotherjack/RoodeStem/README.md

 # RoodeStem
 Voting simulator and ethereum group decision making engine.

-* Current Version: 0.2.3 - {Nudey Monkey - Alpha Business}
+* Current Version: 0.2.4 - {Nudey Monkey - Nude Again for the First Time}

 * State: Ethereum group decision making engine is fully etherial.
 Like not there at all.
 Not yet.
 Working on it.
 Will do, probably.
 Eventually.
 Maybe.